fernandostc/v1-c1ws-workshop/content/30_LabPreparation/Caldera.md

 ---
 #### Linux Payload
 The first payload we will create is the Windows Payload.
-You will pack the malicious payload into an executable file, uploading it to filebin.net and then downloading and executing it on the Windows Client.
+You will create one script based on this payload, then uploading it to filebin.net and then downloading and executing it on the Windows Client.

 The following video shows step-by-step how to create this malicious payload and drop it to the Linux Target.